On Chow groups of toric schemes over a DVR: Toric schemes over

 Given two elements in $R(\Sigma)$ there is always a third one dominating both.
+This follows from the Semi-stable reduction theorem II in \cite[Chapter IV Section 3]{KKMD}.
 Hence this set is directed.
-It follows from the definitions that the canonical model defines a minimal element in $R(\Sigma)$.
-On the other hand, given $\Pi' \geq \Pi$ in $R(\Sigma)$ we have an induced proper morphism of toric models $\pi \colon \X_{\Pi'} \to \X_{\Pi}$ and conversely, any such morphism is induced by a subdivision(see \cite{KKMD}).
+We note that the canonical model cooresponds to a minimal element in $R(\Sigma)$.

+On the other hand, given $\Pi' \geq \Pi$ in $R(\Sigma)$ we have an induced proper morphism of toric models $\pi \colon \X_{\Pi'} \to \X_{\Pi}$ and conversely, any such morphism is induced by a subdivision(see \cite[item (f) at pg.~193]{KKMD}).
 Hence there is a one-to-one correspondence between $R(\Sigma)$ and the directed set of regular proper toric models of $X_{\Sigma}$.
-We will use the set $R(\Sigma)$ in a forthcoming article to study inverse and direct limits of Chow groups of toric models. \end{rem}
+The set $R(\Sigma)$ is used in \cite{bot-ara} to study inverse and direct limits of Chow groups of toric models. \end{rem}